Facebook has announced that Instagram’s Messenger API (application programming interface) is now available to all developers.

 “PyTorch not only makes our research and engineering work more effective, collaborative, and efficient, it also allows us to share our work as open-source PyTorch libraries and learn from the advances made by the thousands of PyTorch developers all over the world,” Facebook said.

-Every day, more than 175 million people message a WhatsApp Business account to discuss products and get customer support.
+More than 175 million people daily message a WhatsApp Business account to discuss products and get customer support.

 “As more people turn to WhatsApp to connect with businesses, we’re announcing new updates that will make it easier for businesses to get started using the WhatsApp Business API and for people to easily chat with these businesses,” the company announced.